International MA in Russian and Eurasian Studies (IMARES)

 The IMARES faculty members spare no effort in making sure that all the IMARES courses are both informative and interesting.
 The extra-curricular workshops, course of Russian language study, and experience of living here in Russia all add to the value of the IMARES course for your future career.
 Our alumni have gone on to further courses of academic study (including PhD programmes), and careers in NGOs, business, politics, journalism and the private sector.
 Whatever your career aim, the experience of a year in Russia studying on the IMARES programme will significantly enhance your CV and offer you a unique personal experience.

-Each of our International MA Programs (IMARES, MARCA, and ENEPRO) starts twice a year.
-The fall semester starts in the beginning of September.
-The spring semester starts in the beginning of February.
-You may choose whichever starting point you prefer.
+You may start any of our one-year international MA degree programs (IMARES, MARCA, and ENERPO) twice a year.
+The fall semester starts at the beginning of September.
+The spring semester starts at the beginning of February.
+You may choose whichever start date best suits your needs.

 Admissions continue on a rolling basis until all places are taken.
 Early applications are strongly encouraged.
-Applicants should expect admission decision in two weeks after submitting complete application.
 Due to a somewhat lengthy Russian Study Visa issuing process we ask to send the completed application form no later than

 October 30, 2016 for enrollment in Spring Semester 2017